pedchenkoroman/Angular-DI-good-practice/README.md

 Last but not least let's open the `components` folder.
 There is only one root component.
 There are no dependencies in the constructor.
 Let's open `widget.template.html`.
 As you can see I use `<di-widget appFirstData></di-widget>` component and the `appFirstData` directive as an attribute.
 It is the directive that is responsible for overriding the value of `WIDGET_DATA`.

 ## Conclusion

+Using the Dependency Injection mechanism in Angular we don't clutter up the component redundant logic on how to receive and map some data.
+In addition to that, every directive has only one responsibility which means that we have complied with the principles of SOLID it is also really easy to cover its unit tests.